ATUL5692/Library-Management-System/README.md

 Backend:
-	-  Here i am using SQL as a backend
+	- SQL is used as a backend.
-	- I connect SQL and Python together